Discovery and inference beyond linearity for epidemiological data by integrating Bayesian regression, tree ensembles and Shapley values: Discussion

 The current main limitation of RuleSHAP is its computational cost: the Bayesian linear fit used to estimate the coefficient requires $O(nP\min(n,P))$, where $P=p+q \approx 10'000$ is the number of terms in a RuleSHAP model.
 This means that computational time grows quadratically with sample size for $n \lessapprox 10'000$, and linearly thereafter.
 We relied on the use of a high performance cluster, where the computational time of fitting a single RuleSHAP model spanned from about 40 minutes for $n=300$ observations to short of five days for $n=5'000$ observations.
 A dataset of $n=1'000$ observations took approximately six hours to analyze.
 However, all these models comprised 20,000 MCMC samples to ensure convergence of the Markov chain without the need to assess it manually.
 For most practical settings, a Markov Chain would converge with fewer samples.
 Breaking or parallelizing the Bayesian regression Markov Chain into multiple smaller chains allows for computation on larger sample sizes.
 Importantly, computation time is relatively insensitive to $p$, as the number of terms in the model mostly depends on the number of rules that are generated.
 Nevertheless, as for the other methods, a larger value of $p$ would reduce the power to correctly identify the effect of signal features.

 A number of common caveats apply for interpretation of a RuleSHAP model: without appropriate modifications, the results cannot be interpreted in a causal sense.
 Furthermore, the interpretation depends on the data at hand.
-In the HELIUS study, for example, self-sampling might also explain the interactions that we observed, since diabetes incidence varies with age and individuals with a diabetes diagnosis might be less inclined to participate to the study.
-These interactions are thus not necessarily meaningful in an etiological sense and might be specific to the dataset that RuleSHAP is fitted on.
+This includes our analysis of the data from the HELIUS study: for example, self-sampling might also explain the interactions that we observed, since diabetes incidence varies with age and individuals with a diabetes diagnosis might be less inclined to participate to the study.
+These associations and interactions are thus not necessarily meaningful in an etiological sense and might be specific to the dataset that RuleSHAP is fitted on.